 What is a UI Style Guide, and why it is a useful tool?

 One of the hardest parts of creating a good design is to strike the right balance between beauty and functionality.
-This can be a subject of a whole study that you can feel lost and helpless in.
+This can be a subject of a whole study you can feel lost and helpless.
 But with a good UI Style Guide, you basically create a strict A to Z plan for your entire project and that’s a solid start for its good execution.

 UI Style Guide will lead your way